Slight adjustments to the structure of your story can guarantee a larger audience.

 --except that it's complete overkill and detrimental to the creative process.

-But there is one, very important function the Story Limit does have that has nothing to do with the actual structure of the narrative.
+But there is one, very important function the Story Continuum does have that has nothing to do with the actual structure of the narrative.
 And it has everything to do with the Audience you are trying to reach.

 The two middle permutations of the Audience Reach account for the blind spots seen within both Male and Female Audience members.